Edgenius/PlatoDocSite/content/form-builder/online-pdf-form-builder/p260-form-designer.md

 +++
-title = "Form Designer"
+title = "FORM DESIGNER"
 weight = 64
-description = "Customise your form's look and feel"
+description = "Use the PlatoForms form designer to customise the look and feel of your PDF Online Form."
 +++
 {{% notice tip  %}}
 <a name="HM-DESIGNER2-210" class="anchor"></a>
-Any settings in this designer won't impact the PDF printing.
-They are only used to control the online PDF form looks-and-feels.
+The designer is used to adjust the look and feel of the online PDF form.
+Any changes you make will not affect the printed PDF form.
 {{% /notice %}}

-# FORM DESIGNER

 In the *Form Preview* toolbar, click *Design Form* to open the *Form Designer* side panel.
 Use the form designer to customise the look and feel of your form.

 ***Please Note:*** Design settings set in the designer only affect the Online PDF Form, and not printed PDFs.

 ![pfe-designer](/images/pfe-designer.png)